Chatham/ServiceStack.Text.EnumMemberSerializer/README.md

 Extension for [`ServiceStack.Text`](https://github.com/ServiceStack/ServiceStack.Text) (including `ServiceStack.Text.Core`) to allow using [`EnumMemberAttribute`](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.enummemberattribute.aspx) to serialize and deserialize enumerations.
 This allows you to use more human readable values while still leveraging the benefits of using enumerations.

 Custom enumeration serialization currently only applies to the json serializer.
 It works by assigning custom delegates to [`JsConfig<T>.SerializeFn`](https://github.com/ServiceStack/ServiceStack.Text/blob/master/src/ServiceStack.Text/JsConfig.cs) and [`JsConfig<T>.DeSerializeFn`](https://github.com/ServiceStack/ServiceStack.Text/blob/master/src/ServiceStack.Text/JsConfig.cs).

-Nullable enumerations are now always configured. `WithNullableEnumSerializers()` method on the `EnumMemberConfigurator` remains with an `[Obsolete]` attribute to minimize disruption when upgrading.
+Nullable enumerations are also configured.

 # Example Configuration